Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/general-launch-configuration-and-settings/README.md

 # Configure Launch

-This lesson gets you familiar with some of the basic components within Launch–properties, adapters, environments, data elements, and rules.
+This lesson gets you familiar with some of the basic components within Launch–properties, hosts, environments, data elements, and rules.

 ## Objectives